-The Physical Therapy Department at CTPO consists of Kevin McHorse, Brian Kratz, Megan Carlegis, Chelsey Walker, and Sarah Luin.
+The Physical Therapy Department at CTPO consists of Kevin McHorse, Brian Kratz, Megan Carlegis, Chelsey Walker, Sarah Luin, and Jimmy Simmonds.
 Together they are dedicated to keeping therapy sessions fun and interactive, while being effective and based on the latest research.

 Our physical Therapy program is designed to help young people return to daily activities and sports quickly and safely, with emphasis on correcting poor mechanics and preventing future injury.
 Our goal is to teach the young athlete the importance of taking an active role in their recovery and developing long term habits of taking care of their body.
 We try to minimize office visits and passive modalities while emphasizing home exercise programs that can be easily worked into the patient’s daily schedule.